jamalataylor/codepathprework2023/README.md

 3.Canva
 - I like being able to generate social media templates
 - I like the feature to create logos

+App Ideas

+I would like to create an  inventory and appointment management app for service professionals
+- tracks inventory
+- tracks service requests by customer/ address
+- tracks warranty information on repair parts
+- tracks repairs done by location
+- tracks types of repairs and frequecy